agilebits/onepassword-utilities/keepassx_to_1p4/README.md

 ### 2. Export KeePassX Data

-Launch KeePassX, and export its databse to a text file using the menu item:
+Launch KeePassX, and export its database to a text file using the menu item:

     File > Export to > KeePassX XML File...